DSC-SPIDAL/harp/Hands-on.md

 /harp/harp-daal-python/examples/scdemo/tutorial/
 ```

-The *bootstrap* script shall launch a Hadoop Cluster and setup all the environment variables.
+The *bootstrap* script shall launch a Hadoop Cluster and set up all the environment variables.
 To verify the Hadoop status
 ```bash
 ## To check the status of HDFS